kprabhat905/MAVEN---Resource-Sharing-across-Projects/README.md

 Step 2.
 Resource User: on running "mvn clean install" will unzip the file in the target/generated-resources directory.

 Step 3.
-Then, filers can be used as per the usage in the project.
+Then, resource files can be used as per the usage in the project.